junxit/us-congress-bills-113/metadata.md

 - 2014-12-03 — Referred to the House Committee on House Administration.
 - 2014-12-04 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S6356)
 - 2014-12-04 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S6356)
+- 2014-12-08 — Message on Senate action sent to the House.